isomerpages/moe-ngeeannpri/_curriculum/English/Additional Support.md

-*   Workshops for students
+*   **Workshops for students**

-Workshops on oral, writing and comprehension are conducted to **_prepare students for the PSLE_**.
+Workshops on oral, writing and comprehension are conducted to prepare students for the PSLE.
 These have been effective in helping students zoom into the expectations of the examinations.
 Follow-up actions are then taken by the individual English teacher.